CamphillOntario/nacouncil/README.md

 ## Installation

+Clone the repo, customize \_pages/Contact.md with the email address to use with formspree.io then run:

+`bundle exec jekyll build`

-Clone then bundle exec jekyll build.
-Deploy files from _site subdirectory.
+Deploy files from the \_site subdirectory.